 “We tell the boys mummy is an angel and in heaven.
 She will certainly be looking down on them and she would have loved every minute of them.”

-Nicola Evans, a medical negligence specialist at Hudgell Solicitors, has represented the family as they have demanded answers from the Trust.
+Helena Wood, a medical negligence specialist at Hudgell Solicitors, has represented the family as they have demanded answers from the Trust.

 She said: “This was a very sad incident and it is certainly fair to say there were many areas of concern with regards to the processes at Hull and East Yorkshire Hospitals NHS Trust and how basic errors were made which impacted on the future care of their patient.